 |The price quoted on the departure date for ''more than a day'' tours covers all days of the tour.|

 In 2019 tour departs Adelaide on 1st April and 6th Oct.
 Min.6 , max 15 passengers.

 Adelaide (SA), Birdsville (QLD), Coober Pedy (SA), Flinders Ranges (SA), Innamincka (SA), Oodnadatta Track, Strzelecki Track (SA)

-You will be collected from your Adelaide City accommodation at 7am- please be waiting out the front.
-Please note we only pick up from Adelaide city for this tour
+You will be collected from our central Adelaide City pick up (Adelaide Ibis and Adelaide Hilton hotels) at 7am- please be waiting out the front.

 Adelaide approx. 6pm